iRNA-COSI/APAeval/execution_workflows/Aptardi/README.md

 columns:

 - sample: name of the sample for logs (e.g control_replicate1)
 - bam: BAM input file for the sample
-- gtf: reference annotation
-- fasta: reference genome sequences

 ### Docker and Singularity containers
 This workflow uses docker containers.
 To run, make sure that docker is installed and running